Dog-Friendly Temecula: Wine, Food, and a Tail-Wagging Time

 This itinerary is best for 2-4 people and 1 or 2 dogs who want to explore wine country and Old Town Temecula.
 We’ll also give you some tips on dog-friendly trails and parks around town if Fido needs a little exercise.

-Because most dog-friendly areas are outside, you might want to consider the time of year of your visit.
+Because most dog-friendly areas are outside, it’s important to consider the time of year of your visit.
 Late July through September can be very hot, so winter and spring are probably the best seasons to bring your dog.

 Many thanks to Tebow in Temecula (and his mom) for being our model throughout the itinerary.
 Top photo by Cari Gordonne.